elopio/docs/source/includes/_transactionAPI.md

 ### Arguments

 All Transaction API methods accept a single object argument.
-This single object optionally contains the `onSent`, `onSuccess`, and `onFailed` callback fields.
+This single object must contain the `onSent`, `onSuccess`, and `onFailed` callback fields.
 This single object should contain all required params for the transactions as key/value pairs.
 This is different to the [Call API](http://docs.augur.net/#call-api) methods which accept a params object and a second optional argument for the callback.

 ### Callbacks